-Because I feel more loyalty to YOU.
+Because I feel more loyal to YOU.

-The people are awesome.
+The people are exceptional.

-Well, I have a feeling that might be a south thing rather than just a Coca-Cola thing but the staff was really nice and helpful.
+Well, I have a feeling that might be a south thing rather than just a Coca-Cola thing, but the staff was really nice and helpful.

-It was overpriced as most museums are but it was a fun experience.
+It was overpriced, as most museums are, but it was a fun experience.

-The most favorite part was the end where you can taste test different coca cola products from around the world.
+The most favorite part was the end where you can taste test different coca-cola products from around the world.

 This is where they keep the “secret recipe” of Coca-Cola.